sonic-net/SONiC/doc/SONiC_OC_NTP_HLD.md

 NTP stands for Network Time Protocol.
 It is used to synchronize the time of a computer or server to another server or reference time source.

-SONiC click CLI provides commands to add and delete the IP address of a remote NTP server.
-Multiple NTP servers can be configured, and both IPv4 and IPv6 are supported.
-SONiC click CLI also provides the show command (output of "ntpq -pn").
+Today, SONiC click CLI provides commands to
+- add and delete remote NTP servers with IPv4 or IPv6 addresses
+- display NTP synchronization status with show command (output of "ntpq -pn")

-This feature provides users the same capabilities via Management CLI, REST and gNMI using OpenConfig YANG models.
+This feature provides the the same above mentioned capabilities via Management CLI, REST and gNMI using OpenConfig YANG models.
-In addition, it provides users to configure NTP source interface and NTP vrf.
-For this release, only "mgmt" and "default" vrf can be configured as NTP vrf.
+In addition, it provides the following configuration,
+- add remote NTP server with hostname
+- NTP source interfaces
+- NTP vrf
+- NTP authentication

 ## 1.1 Requirements

 ### 1.1.1 Front end configuration and get capabilities